wevm/viem/site/docs/utilities/encodeHex.md

 - **Type:** `number | bigint`

-Encodes a number value to a hex string.
+Encodes a number value to a hex value.

 ```ts
 import { numberToHex } from 'viem'